engity-com/bifroest/docs/usecases.md

 There is no need to access any of these services directly to create/authorize these users.

-If the [environments are configured accordingly](reference/environment/index.md) (default setting), all the user's resources (like the home directory) will be created automatically.
+If the [environments are configured accordingly](reference/environment/index.md) (default setting), all the user's resources (like the home directory) will be automatically created.

 ## Bastion Host / Jump Host {: #bastion}